-The moon, which had risen now high above the wood-crowned hills, was shining with a faint ghostly light upon the new-corner's wan fac Englishman, who had started back like a man who sees a vision, as suddenly recovered himself.
-Surprising though this advent was, the doubt as to the identity of his visitor.
+Chapter 5: II.
+ON THE BANKS OF THE BLUE RIVER II.
+ON THE BANKS OF THE BLUE RIVER The moon, which had risen now high above the wood-crowned hills, was shining with a faint ghostly light upon the new-corner's wan face.
+Englishman, who had started back like a man who sees a vision, as suddenly recovered himself.
+Surprising though this advent was, there doubt as to the identity of his visitor.
 Neither was there any doubt but that she was on the point of exhaustion.
 His rst duty was plain.
 She taken care of.

-"Can you walk into the cabin, or shall I carry you?" he asked, in a tone as matter-of-fact as though he was accustomed every day to revisits.
+"Can you walk into the cabin, or shall I carry you?" he asked, in a tone as matter-of-fact as though he was accustomed every day to receive visits.
 "Better carry you, I think!
 You look all used up!"
 "I-I'm afraid I can't walk, Bryan," she admitted, looking up at him with the ghost of a smile on her lips.
 "I guess I fainted a bit ago!
-It w of your voice brought me to!"
+It was of your voice brought me to!"

 Without another word he lifted the prostrate gure into his arms, and carried her into the shanty.
-Arrived safely inside-he had to bend double to enter the doorway-be laid her on his bed, and threw a blanket over her.
+Arrived safely inside-he had to bend almost double to enter the doorway-be laid her on his bed, and threw a blanket over her.